gerardbos/h2clientserver/README.md

 - Uses single task to manage all (open) connections
 - Can keep up to CONFIG_H2CLIENT_CONCURRENT_CONNECTIONS open at the same time

+### Open items
+- Set/configure the allowed certificates on the server side
+- Add client certificate support

 ### Example

 ```c